Farewill online wills: our terms and conditions

 These terms and your document

-We’re Farewill Ltd., registered in England and Wales at 1st Floor, 27 Downham Road, N1 5AA, UK, under company number 09701947.
+We’re Farewill Ltd., registered in England and Wales at 4 King Edwards Court, King Edwards Square, Sutton Coldfield, West Midlands, England, B73 6AP (company number 09701947).
+Farewill Ltd is part of Dignity Group Holdings Limited (company number 04569346).
 These legal terms are between you and Farewill Ltd., and the laws of England and Wales apply.

-If we cannot resolve a dispute using our complaints procedure then the courts of England and Wales will settle it, and English and Welsh law will apply to the interpretation of these terms and any dispute arising out of or on the basis of these terms.
+If we cannot resolve a dispute using our complaints procedure, or by mediation (where appropriate), then the courts of England and Wales will settle it, and English and Welsh law will apply to the interpretation of these terms and any dispute arising out of or on the basis of these terms.

 Where you’ve been unable to progress using our online service, our telephone service may be more appropriate.
 Where you use our telephone service, the telephone wills terms and conditions will apply.